MileHacker Logo

 Driving & Road Safety

-Self-driving for tourists from other countries is generally not recommended in Iraq.
+Self-driving for foreign tourists is generally not recommended in Iraq.
 Complex road conditions, frequent security checkpoints, and potential navigation challenges are reasons.
-If you're going to drive, an International Driving Permit (IDP) is a requirement with your national driving license.
+If you plan to drive, an International Driving Permit (IDP) is a requirement with your national driving license.

 Driving Requirements